 A habitat analysis of five small rivers was conducted in two small river systems, one in North West Ireland, Teelin Co.
 Donegal and one in North East Ireland, Ballycastle Co.
 Antrim.
 ARC GIS was used to map and quantify nursery habitat containing spawning habitat and spatially connected to spawning habitat.
 Nursery habitat connected to spawning habitat or containing spawning habitat was analysed as a sub-set of fluvial area within individual rivers.
 A trial method to estimate habitat based productivity and a habitat based conservation target is presented.
 A model of juvenile productivity based on nursery habitat spatially connected to or containing spawning habitat indicated that an adult /smolt sea survival ratio of around 0.2 necessary for sustainable utilization of nursery habitat by salmon fry and future sustainability.
 Spatially locating and quantifying nursery habitat proximally close to spawning habitat provided useful insights into physical habitat differences between studied rivers.

 My aim in writing this paper is to communicate a perceived need to monitor individual river salmon populations in relation to specific juvenile habitat areas, i.e. spawning and nursery habitat as a sub set of total fluvial area in individual rivers.
-A habitat based profile of nursery habitat spatially connected to spawning habitat as a subset of fluvial area would improve the specificity of conservation target estimates in individual rivers by linking nursery habitat to optimum juvenile occupancy.
-The spatial connectivity and area of nursery habitat as defined in the studied rivers differed and has implications for estimating potential productivity and conservation targets for individual rivers.
+A habitat based profile of nursery habitat spatially connected to spawning habitat as a subset of fluvial area would improve the specificity of conservation target estimates in individual rivers.
+The spatial connectivity and area of nursery habitat differed and has implications for estimating potential productivity and conservation targets for individual rivers.

-In 2020 it seems outdated to say that Atlantic salmon angling catch returns have been declining, despite strict conservation measures in place and redundant commercial fisheries.
+In 2020 angling catch returns have been declining, despite strict conservation measures and redundant commercial fisheries.
 Many speculate that salmon farm induced sea lice infestations, diseases and genetic dilution of individual populations from farm escapes are a cause of the decline (ICES 2006, Ford 2008).
 In recent decades large rivers on the East Coast of Scotland/UK where there was no salmon farming appeared to be doing well and bucking the trend.
 The river Tweed in particular was going from strength to strength assisted by a strong angling community and the Tweed Foundation, a science based charity, funded by donations from angling interests.
 The Tweed reported its highest ever salmon rod catch in 2011, over 20,000 salmon.
 However by 2019 its’ lowest ever catch was recorded (c5000, Tweed Foundation) despite voluntary catch and release over many years.
-In republic of Ireland (ROI) 65 of 147recognised salmon rivers are closed to harvesting of any salmon stock with 41 others open on a catch and release basis only (IFI 2020).
-Whilst about 40 rivers in ROI allow a small harvest based on an estimated surplus above an estimated conservation limit the reduced availability of rivers open to angling has negative consequences for tourism revenues.
+In republic of Ireland (ROI) 64 of 147recognised salmon rivers are closed to harvesting of any salmon stock with 34 open on a catch and release basis only (IFI 2020).
+Whilst 49 rivers (2021) in ROI allow a small harvest based on an estimated surplus above an estimated conservation limit the reduced availability of rivers open to angling has negative consequences for tourism revenues.
 In Northern Ireland salmon all rivers are closed to harvesting of any salmon as stocks are so low (2016-date).

 - Spawning areas in November/ December to facilitate egg- laying require river bed gravel of a specific size, stability and flow to facilitate digging of a nest by female egg laying salmon.
 They are often in shallow glides at the exit of pools, but can also be mixed in with areas of nursery.
 Spawning areas are generally swift flowing areas where water flow is capable of moving gravel downstream as the female cuts and disturbs the gravel to create a hollow and cover eggs with gravel.
 Adequate water flow is required to ensure that the redd is covered by water at all times (Hendry 2003).